Farothtc/url-shortening/README.md

-## Shortly - A Site That Shortens URL's
+## Shortly - A Site That Shortens URLs

 This is a project that aims to make URLs shorter.